apriltaoyvr/decision-bot/readme.md

 Replies with a magic 8 ball answer with an optional question parameter to display the question.

+### `/roll`

+Rolls dice, a 1d20 by default.
+Optional parameters for number of dice rolled and the sides of the dice.

 ### `/dog`

 Replies with a random dog photo.